-- the plight of Aboriginal & Torres Strait Islanders
+- The plight of Aboriginal & Torres Strait Islanders

-- appropriate training for employees working in children’s institutions
+- Appropriate training for employees working in children’s institutions

-- the need to contribute to public knowledge on issues of juvenile delinquency and adoption
+- The need to contribute to public knowledge on issues of juvenile delinquency and adoption

-- other serious social problems such as alcoholism
+- Other serious social problems (such as alcoholism)

-- the social welfare needs of low income families and migrants
+- The social welfare needs of low income families and migrants.

-Nearly 70 years later it is interesting to note many of these social issues remain the focus of our work today.
+Seventy years later it is interesting to note many of these social issues remain the focus of our work today.